MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/zone-redundant-content.md

 Network segmentation boundaries are established along public and private lines.
 Azure Front Door, Azure Static Web Apps and Azure App Service are designed to operate on the public internet.
 These services have their public endpoints enabled.
 However, App Service has access restrictions in place to ensure that only traffic allowed by Front Door WAF (Web Application Firewall) is allowed to ingress into the App Service.

 Azure services that don't require access from the public internet have private endpoints enabled and public endpoints disabled.
 The Azure data services Cosmos DB, SQL DB, Azure Cache for Redis, Cognitive Search and Storage all have public endpoints disabled.
 Each private endpoint is deployed into its own subnet.
 Azure service firewalls are used to only allow traffic from other authorized Azure services.
+Private DNS Zones are linked to each private endpoint (via private DNS zone groups and Virtual network links) to ensure that private link DNS records are automatically created and updated.

 > For network and subnet topology details, see the [Azure sample template][azuresample] for this architecture.

 ### Alternatives

-* Either Azure Active Directory (Azure AD) or Azure AD B2C can be used as an IDP in this scenario.
+* Either Azure Active Directory (Azure AD) or Azure AD B2C can be used as an IdP (identity provider) in this scenario.
 Azure AD is designed for internal applications and business-to-business (B2B) scenarios, while Azure AD B2C is designed for business-to-consumer (B2C) scenarios.
 * You can choose to use Azure-managed DNS, which we recommend, or your own DNS provider.
 * [Azure Application Gateway][appgw] can be used instead of Azure Front Door when most users are located close to the Azure region that hosts your workload, and content caching isn't required.
+[Azure DDoS Protection Standard][ddos-standard] is recommended for protecting internet-facing Application Gateway services.
 * Azure Static Web Apps provides direct integration with Azure App Service for secure and seamless routing.
 When Static Web Apps is linked to App Service, only requests made from the static web app will resolve, and public access to the App Service will be rejected.
 For more information about Static Web Apps integration with Azure App Service, see [Overview of API support in Azure Static Web Apps][swa-apis].
-In this architecture
 * [Static website hosting in Azure Storage][storage-spa] may be considered in place of Azure Static Web Apps, if already using Azure CDN for example.
 However static website hosting in Azure Storage does have limitations.
 For more information, see [Static website hosting in Azure Storage][storage-spa].
 Azure Static Web Apps was chosen for its global high availability, and its simple deployment and configuration.
 * A premium [Azure API Manager][apim] instance deployed with zone-redundancy enabled is a good alternative for hosting frontend APIs, backend APIs or both.
 For more information about zone-redundancy in API Manager, see [availability zone support][apim-zr].

 ### Solution details

 Customers want the convenience of websites and apps that are available when they need them.
 Traditionally, it's been hard to keep hosting platforms highly available at scale.
-High availability has historically required complex and expensive multi-region deployments, and require considering tradeoffs between data consistency and high performance.
+High availability has historically required complex and expensive multi-region deployments, with tradeoffs between data consistency and high performance.

 [Availability zones][azs] resolve these issues.
 Availability zones are physically separate locations within each Azure region that are tolerant to local failures.
 Use zone-redundant deployments to spread workloads across multiple independent zones, improving availability.
 Azure automatically replicates data between the zones, and automatically fails over if a zone fails.